zendframework/zf-mkdoc-theme/README.md

 To automate GitHub Pages builds, you will need to update the `.travis.yml` file.

+### 1. Setup a personal access token

-First, you'll need to setup a personal access token on GitHub.
+You'll need to setup a personal access token on GitHub.
 You can do this from your `Settings` page; access the `Personal access tokens` screen, generate a new token, and copy it once generated; this will be the only time GitHub will show it to you!
 When you create it, give it only the `public_repo` scope.

+### 2. Encrypt the token for use with Travis

-Second, we'll encrypt that token for use with Travis.
+Next, we'll encrypt that token for use with Travis.
 You'll need to install the Travis CLI tool, which is detailed on their [Environment Variables page](https://docs.travis-ci.com/user/environment-variables/#Encrypted-Variables).
 Once you have installed the tool and logged in for the first time, run the
 following: